TravelEase-Xebia/TravelEase/nginx-proxy/README.md

 TravelEase
-this branch is for nginx-proxy
+this branch is for nginx-proxy-